Jwhiles/johncom/pages/_posts/reading-april-2021.md

 essentially 'get' the play and am excited to engage with adaptions of it in future.
 I'm particularly keen to see it performed once theatres are open again.

+Mythos - Stephen Fry
+Wow I've already more by Stephen Fry this year than in the rest of my life combined.
+This book is a simple introduction to Greek/Roman myths.
+It's gathering up a lot of the stories you might in sources like the Metamorphoses and The Theogony (check) and presenting them in a _very_ light weight format.
+I've previously read Ted Hughe's Metamorphoses, which presents some of the same stories, Arachne, Actaeon to give two examples (nairobe??) and it's striking how much more powerful these stories are in Hughes' versions.

+compare

+ QUOTES HERE

+It's really nice that these stories are being made so accesible, you can tear through the stories quickly and be instantly start to undertand what every work of English literature was referring to.
+But the stories are not, for me, that pleasureable to read.
+Fry writes like an overgrown school boy - probably he writes for school boys.
+The rich plummy tone of Fry's narrative voice does these stories a disservice, makes all the emotions seem like school likes a book to read to get an overview of the area, rather than for direct enjoyment.